 Bid Day is the official start to a sister's journey as a Delta Gamma.
 Bid Day for some women is one of the best days and for others it is full of awkward moments.
 Your primary responsibility as part of the new member education team is to make our new sisters feel welcomed, whether at Bid Day or through each interaction at meetings, chapter events and on campus.

-Your role is not to just to help new members complete each week of the new member program but to show them what it means to be a Delta Camma before they experience the ritual of vp: member education director of new members small group leaders member education adviser means to be a Delta Gamma before they experience the ritual of Initiation.
+Your role is not to just to help new members complete each week of the new member program but to show them what it means to be a Delta Gamma before they experience the ritual of Initiation.